danihr23/sportance-reacr-app/README.md

 ##How to run in local environment:

-install MongoDB from here https://www.mongodb.com/try/download/community natigate to backend/ -> npm i -> firebase. navigate to frontend/ -> npm i react -> npm run start Open http://localhost to view it in the browser.
+natigate to backend/ -> npm i -> firebase. navigate to frontend/ -> npm i react -> npm run start Install material-ui.com -> npm install @matirial-ui/core Open http://localhost to view it in the browser.